University accommodation room offer terms and conditions

 Non-payment of accommodation fees could result in students being asked to leave University Residence.

+The University of Bath may also take the requisite legal actions to evict students for non-payment of accommodation fees.
 In such a case the University would give you suitable advance notice of the termination.

 This is provided in instalments, in line with the accommodation payment schedule.
 Catering is only charged for 33 weeks out of the 38 week contract.